 Photo: By Maltesen (Eget værk) [GFDL (http://www.gnu.org/copyleft/fdl.html) or CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons

-The band Toto was formed by a group of players who were well known studio musicians and had performed on so many of the 1970’s biggest hits.
-These were the platers that made so many seventies songs come to life.
+The band Toto was formed by a group of players who were well-known studio musicians and had performed on many of the 1970’s biggest hits.
+These were the players that made so many seventies songs come to life.
 On lead and backing vocals was singer Bobby Kimball.
-Before Bobby Kimball joined Toto as the lead singer he had worked with such noted artists such as Diana Ross, Grover Washington Jr., Steve Harley and Leo Sayer.
+Before Bobby Kimball joined Toto as the lead singer, he had worked with noted artists such as Diana Ross, Grover Washington Jr., Steve Harley, and Leo Sayer.

 Toto released their first album in 1978.
-Since their debut album Toto has continued to release records throughout the past forty years.
-Their most recent studio album of new material was released in 2015 entitled Toto XIV.
+Since their debut album, Toto has continued to release records throughout the past forty years.

-Our Top 10 Toto songs is our own subjective opinion on what we believe are some of the best Toto songs ever released.
+Our Top 10 Toto songs are based on our own subjective opinions on what we believe are some of the best Toto songs ever released.
 Many of these have been massive hits, but there are a few gems in here that never achieved that much commercial success.

 # 10 – Pamela

 We start out our Top 10 Toto Songs list with the opening track from the band’s The Seventh One album.
-The great CD was released in March of 1988.
+The excellent CD was released in March of 1988.
 That opening drum fill and lick settled into a groove that has always been one of Toto’s best.
-The song “Pamela,” was released as the first single from the album and reached the number twenty two spot on the Billboard Hot 100.
-In the 1980’s record companies loved releasing singles from CDs.
+The song “Pamela” was released as the first single from the album and reached the number twenty-two spot on the Billboard Hot 100.
+In the 1980s record companies loved releasing singles from CDs.
 There were six singles released from The Seventh One album.

 # 9 – Orphan

-It always burns our britches when we hear people say that there are no great songs being written anymore.
-What they should say is that radio ignores so much great new music while focusing on garbage rap and hip hop.
-This fabulous Toto song “Orphan,” proves our point.
+It always burns our britches when we hear people say that no great songs are being written anymore.
+What they should say is that radio ignores so much great new music while focusing on garbage rap and hip-hop.
+This fabulous Toto song, “Orphan,” proves our point.
 This song is outrageously fantastic.
-The depth of the song’s lyrical content juxtaposed against the always brilliant musicianship of the band resulted in one of the most magnificent pop songs of the 21st century.
-The song “Orphan,” was released on the band’s fourteenth album simply entitled Toto XIV.
+The depth of the song’s lyrical content juxtaposed with the brilliant musicianship of the band resulted in one of the most magnificent pop songs of the 21st century.
+The song “Orphan” was released on the band’s fourteenth album, simply entitled Toto XIV.
 The album was released in 2015.
 It is the band’s most recent studio album.

 # 8 – I Will Remember